zombrodo/plan/README.md

 Optionally, you can implement a `clone` function, that should return a new copy of the rule.
 This isn't required to run normally, but if you are making use of `Rules:clone` then it _is_ required.

+#### Optional: `IRule:set(args)`

+All the internal rules with `Plan` implement a `set` function, which takes the same arguments as its constructor.
+This is helpful as it can hide internals from the users behind the same API as construcion.
+Again, not necessary whatsoever, but a nice addition.

 ## Contributing